The Center for Civic Engagement is excited to offer Deliberative Dialogues on campus!

 - Evaluate skills need to participate in deliberation

 Please submit your request at least three weeks/fifteen business days in advance.
-Due to the high volume of dialogues already scheduled, no further requests will be accepted for October 2023.

 Student Deliberative Dialogue Facilitators